gregorulm/spacechem/readme.txt

 SpaceChem is no longer officially supported on that platform, so I had to use a fan-made compatibility patch to get the game running.
 (Edit: In November 2018, Zachtronics restored SpaceChem's macOS support with a patch.
-It is unclear if this affects levels with random inputs in a meaningful way.)
+It is unclear if this affects problems with random inputs in a meaningful way.)

 Folders